EnriqueOrtiz95/bankistApp/README.md

 # bankistApp
 Simulation of a bank app using HTML / CSS / JS.

-NOTE: This is an extra from Jonas Schedtmann's project from his JS course, i added some cool features at this so hope you guys enjoy it ;)
+Project credits belongs to Jonas Schedtmann's from his JS course, i added some cool features at this as a self-challenge so hope you guys enjoy it ;)

 # >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> FUNCTIONALITY <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<